 - A free XO Student Discounts membership to save you money on your favourite brands.

 - FREE NCFE CACHE Alumni membership for two years.

 - A study pack including a pen, study planner, and notebook*.

 * Not included with the online study option

-Yes, you will need to be working, volunteering or on a practical placement as you need to show competence in both knowledge and skills.
+Yes, you will need to be working, volunteering, or on a practical placement as you need to show competence in both knowledge and skills.
 The recommended number of placement hours is 100 hours.
-It is important that your work placement follows the National Curriculum at Key Stage 1 or above.
+It is important that your work placement follows the national curriculum at key stage one or above.
 It is essential you secure a placement that can provide you with a suitably qualified teacher (holding QTS) who can act as your workplace assessor to provide written observations on your practice.
-Your workplace assessor will also need to sign off any additional evidence that you provide for assessment relating to your placement.
+Your workplace assessor will also need to sign off any additional evidence that you provide for your assessment relating to your placement.